Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/test/README.md

 Build and run the Test Environment
 ----------------------------------

-To prepare the ONF Microwave Transport Test Environment:
+To prepare the ONF Microwave Transport Network Test Environment:

 ```
 grunt build-test-env
 ```

-  - OpenDaylight distributions are downloaded from the repositories and patched to automatically install the required features at boot time.
+  - OpenDaylight distributions are downloaded from their repositories and patched to automatically install the required features at boot time.
-  - Docker images for NETCONF MEDIATORS are built from Dokerfiles and ready to be used as target Network Elements.
+  - Docker images for NETCONF SDN mediators are built from Dokerfiles and ready to be used as target Network Elements.

-To run the ONF Microwave Transport Test Environment:
+To run the ONF Microwave Transport Network Test Environment:

 ```
 grunt test-env
 ```

-  - OpenDaylight SDN controller and NETCONF mediators are started.
+  - OpenDaylight SDN controller and NETCONF SDN mediators are started.
-  - NETCONF mediators are mounted in OpenDaylight.
+  - NETCONF SDN mediators are mounted in OpenDaylight.

 Build and run the Test Suite
 ----------------------------

-To build and start the ONF Microwave Transport Test Suite:
+To build and start the ONF Microwave Transport Network Test Suite:

 ```
 grunt test